 - CAUTION: The operation, maintenance, and repair of this equipment shall be undertaken only by personnel authorized and qualified to do so.
 All such personnel shall be thoroughly familiar with the equipment, the associated system and controls, and the procedures set forth in this manual.
 Proper care, personal protective equipment, procedures, and tools must be used in handling, lifting, installing, operating, maintaining, and repairing this equipment to prevent personal injury and/or property damage. - CAUTION: Openings and/or submerged obstructions may exist in the bottom of the cold water basin.
-Use caution when walking inside this equipment. - CAUTION: Follow exposure control and personal protective equipment requirements as outlined in the MSDS for all recommended lubricant and maintenance materials.
+Use caution when walking inside this equipment. - CAUTION: Follow exposure control and personal protective equipment requirements as outlined in the MSDS for all recommended lubricant and maintenance materials. - CAUTION: BAC does not recommend field application of aftermarket coatings in the cold water basins of products equipped with electric immersion heaters.
+The coating material may create an increased risk of fire if the heaters remain energized for any reason without sufficient water in the cold water basin.

 - The basin heater is not designed to prevent icing during unit operation. - The heater control panel temperature/low level control can only be used with the supplied combination temperature/liquid level sensor probe.
 Please contact your local BAC Representative for replacement parts. - For the stand alone BAC heater control panel, do not operate the system unattended or for extended periods of time during test mode (resistor across terminals T1 and T2).
 Operation in water temperatures above 45°F (7.2°C) could damage the unit. - For heater control panels, do not operate the system unattended or for extended periods of time with terminals G1-G2 jumpered.
-A low liquid level condition could occur, and the system will not shut off which could result in damage to the heater and unit. - Check to ensure the controls for the fan motor are set to allow a maximum of six on-off cycles per hour to prevent motor overload. - For fan motors controlled with VFDs with a switching frequency of 2.5 kHz, the line lead length cannot exceed 100 feet.
-If the switching frequency is higher than 2.5 kHz and/or the line lead length exceeds 100 feet, a dV/dT output filter is recommended to protect the motor. - When reversing the direction of fan rotation, allow the fan to come to a complete stop before restarting the motor. - Only lubricate the bearings with one of the following compatible water resistant greases on page 13. - Do not use steam or high pressure water to clean PVC eliminators or materials other than steel. - Never use chloride or chlorine based solvents such as bleach or muriatic (hydrochloric) acid to clean stainless steel.
-It is important to rinse the surface with warm water and wipe with a dry cloth after cleaning. - Neglected damaged areas on the Whisper Quiet Fan can result in the attack of the glass-fiber layers (a process commonly known as fiberbloom) because of moisture entering through these spots. - For installations with 2-speed motors when slowing from high speed, allow a minimum 15-second time delay for the fan to slow down before energizing the low-speed winding.
+A low liquid level condition could occur, and the system will not shut off which could result in damage to the heater and unit. - Ensure the controls for the fan motor are set to allow a maximum of six on-off cycles per hour to prevent motor overload. - For fan motors controlled with VFDs with a switching frequency of 2.5 kHz, the line lead length cannot exceed 100 feet.
+If the switching frequency is higher than 2.5 kHz and/or the line lead length exceeds 100 feet, a dV/dT output filter is recommended to protect the motor. - When reversing the direction of fan rotation, allow the fan to come to a complete stop before restarting the motor. - Only lubricate the bearings with one of the following compatible water resistant greases on page 23. - Do not use steam or high pressure water to clean PVC eliminators or materials other than steel. - Never use chloride or chlorine based solvents such as bleach or muriatic (hydrochloric) acid to clean stainless steel.
+It is important to rinse the surface with warm water and wipe with a dry cloth after cleaning. - Gear drives should not be used with Wye-Delta (Y-△) motors. - For installations with 2-speed motors when slowing from high speed, allow a minimum 15-second time delay for the fan to slow down before energizing the low-speed winding. - For towers with optional gear drives, do not mix synthetic lubricants and mineral oils.
+Attempt to use only one brand of lubricant at all times.
+If the brand is changed, completely drain the old oil before filling the gear with new oil. - Do not use power tools on the whisper quiet fan.